instacart/formula/docs/Getting-Started.md

     val saveUserInfoRelay = PublishRelay.create<UserInfo>()

     val saveUserInfoReducer = saveUserInfoRelay
-      // We need to convert relay to flowable .toFlowable(BackpressureStrategy.LATEST)
       // We use switch map to cancel previous computation.
       // This means if new save info action happens, we
       // cancel the previous request and create a new one.